geomagpy/magpy/README.md

          mysql> GRANT ALL PRIVILEGES ON #DB-NAME.* TO '#USERNAME'@'%' IDENTIFIED BY '#PASSWORD';

 Thats it!
-Everything else can now be done using MagPy's database support class, which is based on the pymysql package.
-To enable database support import the following package
+Everything else can now be done using MagPy's database support class, which is based on the pymysql module.
+To enable database support import the following module

         from magpy.core import database